Pierre-Lannoy/wp-opcache-manager/readme.txt

 **OPcache Manager** supports multisite report delegation (see FAQ).

+**OPcache Manager** supports a set of WP-CLI commands to:

+* toggle on/off main settings - see `wp help opcache settings` for details;
+* obtain operational statistics - see `wp help opcache analytics` for details.

+For a full help on WP-CLI commands in OPcache Manager, please [read this guide](https://github.com/Pierre-Lannoy/wp-opcache-manager/blob/master/WP-CLI.md).

 **OPcache Manager** is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.

 = Support =